sandeepmaheswaram/qemu_arm64linux/README.md

 This is made with reference from below link https://lukaszgemborowski.github.io/articles/minimalistic-linux-system-on-qemu-arm.html

-Prerequisits:This is done on ubuntu 20.4 virtual box running on Windows 10 x86_64 laptop
+This is done on ubuntu 20.4 virtual box running on Windows 10 x86_64 laptop.
+Should work on any linux host.

 # Install the cross compiler for arm64